Nikki (song): Music video

-A music video for the song was announced on August 8, 2013 and premiered September 24 on Vevo.
+A music video for the song was announced on August 8, 2013, and premiered September 24 on Vevo.
 The video was directed by Danny Drysdale and shot in the Dallas–Fort Worth metroplex and Burleson, Texas.

 The music video is composed of three scenes involving different couples.
 The scenes depict a man and woman running toward each other but are blocked by an ongoing train, a young man and woman competing against each other on treadmills at a fitness center, and a man and woman at a horse pen who struggle to open a gate that separates them.
 The band is shown performing the song in the fitness center, as well as Bello singing his verses by the railroad tracks.

-Speaking about the video, Cook said, "We're trying to portray something in this video to where there's a constant catalyst, or a constant obstacle, in between the guy and the girl.
-We're kind of doing some of it tongue-in-cheek, so it's hard to miss the actual point.
-[We are] making it kind of in a humorous light and some of it's more serious, but really the main overtone of this whole thing is whenever there's an obstacle between the guy and a girl in a relationship, what happens when that's taken away."
+Speaking about the video, Drysdale said, "People are always falling in love and running at each other in slow motion, but all kinds of stuff can get in the way of love, the trick is to still keep it together once the obstacles pass.
+This video poses the questions and let’s the fans figure it out on their own."